What to Know About Taking a Solo Cruise (From Someone That Does it All the Time)

 Taking a solo cruise is a very different experience than traveling with a partner or in a group.
 Here’s what you’ll want to know before you sail.

 No matter the reason, cruising solo is something that many people do each year… and many more think about.
-We’ll be honest — as cruisers that have sailed solo — it is something very different to take a trip by yourself compared to having a travel companion.
+I’ll be honest — as a cruise writer that sails solo regularly for my job — it is something very different to take a trip by yourself compared to having a travel companion.

 Why Cruise Solo?